-The Interstate Compact Office coordinates the transfer of supervision to a state outside an offender's state of conviction.
-The Interstate Compact for Adult Offender Supervision is the statutory authority for the transfer of offenders among the 53 member states and territories of the Compact.
+The Interstate Compact Office coordinates the transfer of supervision to a state outside a client's state of conviction.
+The Interstate Compact for Adult Offender Supervision is the statutory authority for the transfer of clients among the 53 member states and territories of the Compact.
 The Texas Interstate Compact Office establishes practices, policies and procedures that ensure compliance with Compact rules.
-In FY 2018, monthly averages of 6,660 Texas probationers and 2,848 parolees were supervised outside the state.
-Monthly averages of 4,366 out-of-state probationers and 2,066 out-of-state parolees were supervised in Texas.
+In FY 2019, monthly averages of 6,913 Texas probationers and 2,701 parolees were supervised outside the state.
+Monthly averages of 4,584 out-of-state probationers and 2,294 out-of-state parolees were supervised in Texas.